-"The poll found a significant amount of polarization in the Colorado electorate in regards to the economy," noted University of Denver political scientist Dr. Seth Masket.
+Fifty-nine percent of respondents said jobs and the economy were the most important issues in the election – and by a margin of 50-45, they said Gov. Romney would do a better job.
+Significantly, among voters who cited jobs and the economy as their top concerns, Gov. Romney leads President Obama, 56-32."The poll found a significant amount of polarization in the Colorado electorate in regards to the economy," noted University of Denver political scientist Dr. Seth Masket.
 "Democrats are much more likely to see the economy and their overall economic situation to have improved over the past year.
 Republicans, meanwhile, have strongly negative views of the economy and their own economic situation over the past year.
 Independents are more likely to say that the economy has gotten worse over the past year."
 Here are other key findings related to several issues specific to Colorado:

 - Immigration: Sixty-three percent of respondents favor a policy that allows illegal immigrants living and working in the United States the chance to keep their jobs and apply for legal status.
 Sixty-eight percent of respondents favor the President Obama's policy to allow illegal immigrants who came to the United States as children to obtain work permits and not face deportation.

 - Same-Sex Marriage: Seventy-three percent of respondents support legal recognition of same-sex relationships.
 Forty-nine percent of respondents support legalizing same-sex marriage, while 24 percent prefer to legalize civil unions.
 Twenty-three percent said no legal recognition should be given to same-sex relationships.